ucd-cws/calvin/readme.md

 # PyVIN Network Flow Optimization Model

+### PyVIN is still in active development and is not production-ready

 Follow these 3 steps to install HOBBES network format components:

 Step 1: GitHub installation